Prince William of Baden (1829–1897): Candidate for the Greek throne

 The tomb of Prince Wilhelm of Baden in the Grand Ducal Crypt Chapel in Karlsruhe.

 Following the deposition of Otto of Greece and the Greek head of state referendum of 1862, Wilhelm was considered by Wilhelm I of Prussia and Otto von Bismarck as a candidate for the throne of the Kingdom of Greece.
-The Russian Empire's preferred candidate for the Greek throne fluctuated between Nicholas de Beauharnais, 4th Duke of Leuchtenberg and Wilhelm, his brother-in-law.
+The Russian Empire's preferred candidate for the Greek throne fluctuated between Nicholas Maximilianovitch, 4th Duke of Leuchtenberg and Wilhelm, his brother-in-law.
 As a potential candidate, Wilhelm demanded no renunciations of rights to the Greek throne from King Otto's family in the Kingdom of Bavaria.
 According to The New York Times on 16 March 1863, then recent purchases of Greek bonds in London were the result of a report that Wilhelm was to be formally recommended for the throne.

 Later life

 Wilhelm was in attendance at the dedication of the monument to Martin Luther at Worms on 27 June 1868.

 Following the death of his brother-in-law Ernest II, Duke of Saxe-Coburg and Gotha, Wilhelm traveled to Schloss Reinhardsbrunn on 23 August 1893 to visit his widowed sister Alexandrine and greet the Duke's successor, Prince Alfred, Duke of Edinburgh.
 He attended the Duke's funeral procession and service in Coburg on 28 August 1893.

 Wilhelm died in Karlsruhe on 27 April 1897 at the age of 67.
 He was interred at the Grand Ducal Crypt Chapel (Großherzogliche Grabkapelle) in the Fasanengarten in Karlsruhe.